Appointment Policy – Citizen Members of City Advisory Committees, Boards and Task Forces, and External Boards, Commissions and Authorities

 1.3 Full time permanent employees of the City of Ottawa are not eligible for positions as citizen members on any City committee or board where Council is required to make such appointments.

 2.1 The term of office is generally two or four years and membership is tied to the Term of Council.
-Members are eligible to serve a maximum of two consecutive terms on the same committee or board (a maximum of 8 years) subject to section 2.2.
+Members are eligible to serve the greater of two consecutive terms or eight consecutive years on the same committee or board (a maximum of 8 years) subject to section 2.2 and 2.5.

 2.2 A person appointed to fill a partially completed term is appointed to the end of that term of office.
 Such a member, if appointed for an interim term not exceeding one year, may be eligible for reappointment for two full terms.

 2.3 Applicants are required to sit out at least one year after serving two consecutive terms, before being eligible for reappointment on the same committee or board, although may apply to serve on another Committee during that time.